G-Node/spike/deploy/deployment2.md

 *do this as root*

 These installs will need root or sudo permission.
-Some of the packages might also be installed already install by:
+Some of the packages might also be installed already.
+To install use:

     aptitude install <package-name>